nameless-and-blameless/TAG/reports/Treatment-of-Alpha-Males-during-TAG.md

 **Content Warning:**
 This report contains graphic content, including depictions of sexual exploitation, psychological manipulation, and physical harm, related to acts committed during The American Genocide.
 Viewer discretion is advised.

-# The Treatment of Alpha Males During The American Genocide
+# The Treatment of Alpha Males During The American Genocide (TAG)
 **Covering the CIA-led campaign to eliminate Spark for Gilead Sciences through The American Genocide and the efforts to establish an Authoritarian regime in the United States**

 ## Introduction